 I wish that I had sued my old landlord while he was still around.
 I want to find my previous landlord and go after that company for breach of warranty of habitability (i.e. no stove, gas turned off, bed bugs, broken flooring in apartment, no door chain etc.) and for a rent overcharge.

 You do not have to sue your previous landlord!
 Pursue those claims against your current landlord.
 It does not matter that the bad acts were committed by the previous landlord.
 Those claims – warranty of habitability and rent overcharge – they “travel with the land”.
 In other words, when the new owner bought the building, it bought the old owner’s liabilities.

 If the old owner owed you a rent abatement for a breach of the warranty of habitability, then the new owner now owes you the same abatement.
 Dunbar Owner LLC v.
 Jones, 54 Misc.3d 134(A) (App.
 T. 1st Dept.; 1/25/17).
 If the old owner overcharged you, then it’s the new owner’s responsibility to pay you back the overcharge.
 Rent Stabilization Code § 2526.1 and Rent Stabilization Law § 26-516.

 The law evolved this way so that tenants don’t need to chase previous landlords.
 Anyway, most buildings are owned by single-asset limited liability companies – the LLC is set up for the sole purpose of owning the building.
 Once the closing happens, the LLC (the previous landlord) has no assets for you to collect from anyway.
 That’s why you need to bring your claims against the current owner of the building.

 Thank you for this question.
-Finally, I am obligated to say that this answer is for general informational purposes only, does not constitute legal advice, and does not create an attorney and client relationship between you and I or between you and the tenant Learning Platform.
+Finally, I am obligated to say that this answer is for general informational purposes only, does not constitute legal advice, and does not create an attorney and client relationship between you and me or between you and the Tenant Learning Platform.